-TCS125 Safer Building Level I
+Safer Building Level I

 This course is organised to provide an introduction to safer building and construction practices applicable to the Caribbean region.
 This course covers pre-construction planning, site preparation, access road construction, building layout, foundations, walls, roofs, storage of materials, and post construction maintenance.
 It also identifies vulnerable building areas and methods that should be used to reduce such vulnerability.
-This course is the first course requirement with the Department of Trade, to apply for a Contractor's Trade License
+This course is the first course requirement with the Department of Trade, to apply for a Contractor's Trade License.

-TCS200 Structural Mechanics (Statics) (F)
+Structural Mechanics (Statics) (F)

 This subject introduces the student to basic theory of how loads affect static structures.
 Topics include: load and forces, reactions moments, tension and compression, truss members, vectors and components, Bow's notation, triangle of forces, parallelogram of forces, polygon of forces, equilibrant and resultant, non-concurrent coplanar forces, centre of gravity, laws of equilibrium, point loads, concentrated loads, couples and force diagrams, eccentricity, moment of inertia.
-(Prerequisite: MAT110)
+(Prerequisite: MAT 110)

-TCS201 Blueprint Reading II (F, S)
+Blueprint Reading II (F, S)

 This course follows on from TCS 100 with buildings of greater complexity.
 The student will interpret plans elevations and sections in conjunction with pictorial views.
 The buildings to be studied will include structural steel, reinforced concrete in conjunction with their architectural drawings.
 Examination of mechanical drawings of heating ventilation, air-conditioning, plumbing systems and electrical details will be covered.
-(Prerequisite: TCS100)
+(Prerequisite: TCS 100)

-TCS203 Computer Assisted Drafting (CAD) (F, S)
+Computer Assisted Drafting (CAD) (F, S)

 This course is designed to enable the student to understand both the principles of drafting and computerisation.
-It is a hands-on course designed to teach the newest techniques in drafting on personal computers.
-(Prerequisite: CSC104)
+It is a hands-on course that introduces computer-aided parametric building information modeling, designed to teach the newest techniques in drafting on personal computers and to provide the student with the technical knowledge required make the student conversant with producing and understanding architectural drawings and specifications.
+(Prerequisite: TCS 103)

-TCS 205 Advanced Computer Aided Design (S)
+Advanced Computer Aided Design (S)

-This course is an extension of TCS102, introducing students to more complex tasks using CAD, including 3-D modelling, rendering and automated project estimating.
-(Prerequisites: TCS102 and 203)
+This course is an extension of TCS 102, introducing students to more complex tasks using CAD, including 3-D modelling, rendering and automated project estimating.
+(Prerequisites: TCS 102 and 203)

-TCS210 Surveying - Level II (S)
+Surveying - Level II (S)

 This course is an extension of TCS 110.
 Topics include: open and closed traverses, location of topographic detail for the preparation of plans, layout of construction works, and installation of drainage and sewage systems.
 The student gains hands on experience with EDM and electronic tachometer instruments and processes field data from data collectors through the computer to plotter output.
-(Prerequisites: TCS110 and MAT115)
+(Prerequisites: TCS 110 and MAT 115)

-TCS214 Design Project (F, S)
+Design Project (F, S)

 This course allows students to explore aspects of independent study coupled with product development and is offered to students by permission only.
 Students must move from a project proposal through a systematically outlined development schedule culminating with a final design and prototype.
 Topics are chosen by the student but must be approved and supervised by the assigned project faculty advisor.
-(Prerequisite: TCS205)
+(Prerequisite: TCS 205)

-TCS216 Fluid Mechanics and Plumbing Technology (F, S)
+Quantity Surveying (F, S)